History of the University of Michigan: 1950 to present

 Campus activism also changed the character of student social life.
 By 1973, only 4.7% of the student body participated in fraternities and sororities.
 The university's student government fell one vote short of approving a marijuana co-op that was based on the premise of high-quantity purchases and free distribution.
 Such attitudes persist in the Hash Bash, a rally and festival calling for the legalization of marijuana use held annually on and near campus.

 During the 1970s, severe budget constraints hindered to some extent the university's physical development and academic standing.
 For the previous 50 years, all major academic surveys had listed Michigan as one of the nation's top five universities, a standing that began to diminish.
-For instance, the student-faculty ratio at the U-M Law School became the highest of any elite law school in the U.S. Though the undergraduate division is currently ranked in the top 25, the university is acknowledged to have a faculty whose teaching awards, publications, patents and citations generally rank in the top five in the U.S.
+For instance, the student-faculty ratio at the Law School became the highest of any elite law school in the U.S. Though the undergraduate division is currently ranked in the top 25, the university is acknowledged to have a faculty whose teaching awards, publications, patents and citations generally rank in the top five in the U.S.

 The university's financial condition improved under the leadership of President Harold Shapiro, a former economics professor, during the 1980s.
 The university again saw a surge in funds devoted to research in the social and physical sciences, although campus controversy arose over involvement in the anti-missile Strategic Defense Initiative and investments in South Africa.
 A new hospital complex was opened in 1986, including a new University Hospital and the A. Alfred Taubman Health Care Center that centralized outpatient care provided by the Medical School faculty.
-Also in 1986, UM launched M-CARE, a managed care health plan that provided HMO coverage and other plans to university faculty and staff, retirees, dependents, and to employers in the community.
+Also in 1986, the university launched M-CARE, a managed care health plan that provided HMO coverage and other plans to university faculty and staff, retirees, dependents, and to employers in the community.

 President James Duderstadt, whose tenure ran from 1988 to 1995, was a nuclear engineer and former engineering dean who emphasized uses for computer and information technology.
 Duderstadt facilitated achievements in the campus's physical growth and fundraising efforts.
 His successor, Lee Bollinger, had a relatively brief tenure before departing to lead Columbia University.
 Two major construction initiatives in the late 1990s were (1) the University of Michigan School of Social Work building constructing a brand new dedicated building on the corner of South and East University. and (2) Tisch Hall addition to Angell Hall, named in honor of a $6M gift from mall developer Preston Robert Tisch.